What is PSTN?

 PSTN operates through a system of interconnected carriers, including telecommunication companies and service providers.
 The primary function of the PSTN is to establish and maintain voice communication by utilizing standard telephone numbers.
 When a person initiates a call, the PSTN routes the call through a series of switches, exchanges, and transmission lines to ensure a reliable connection between the calling and receiving parties.

 PSTN is its reliable and stable and provides a dependable means for individuals and businesses to connect globally.
 However, with the advent of digital technologies and the internet, alternative communication methods like Voice over Internet Protocol (VoIP) have gained popularity, challenging the traditional dominance of the PSTN.

 Despite evolving technologies, the PSTN continues to serve as a critical component of global communication networks.
 It remains an integral part of telecommunications, especially in areas where digital infrastructure is still developing or in situations where the robustness of a wired network is essential for mission-critical communication.

 We are accredited partners with

-Opus are the leading specialist contact centre reseller in the UK.
-We have a dedicated consultancy team who are technology agnostic in their consultative approach to contact centre design, deployment and ongoing support.
-Often, a combination of two or more contact centre partners are used to deliver specific business outcomes delivering added value to our clients but also solutions fit for your organisations specific needs.
+Opus are the leading telecoms reseller in the UK.
+We have a dedicated consultancy team who are technology agnostic in their consultative approach to unified communications, design, deployment and ongoing telecoms support.

-Our specialist contact centre services include but are not limited to:
+Our specialist telecoms services include but are not limited to: